-Should the Company, during the Vesting Period, undergo an amortization, reduce its share capital, change the allocation of its profits, allocate free shares to all the shareholders, capitalize reserves, profits or issuance premiums, allocate reserves or issue equity securities or give a right to the allocation of equity securities, including a preferential subscription right reserved to the shareholders or any other corporate transaction or event having an effect similar to any of the foregoing, the maximum number of Free Shares allocated under the 2015 Performance Plan may be adjusted in order to take into account said operation by application, mutatis mutandis, of the terms of adjustment provided by the law for the beneficiaries of stock options.
+Should the Company, during the Vesting Period, undergo an amortization, reduce its share capital, change the allocation of its profits, allocate free shares to all the shareholders, capitalize reserves, profits or issuance premiums, allocate reserves or issue equity securities or give a right to the allocation of equity securities, including a preferential subscription right reserved to the shareholders or any other corporate transaction or event having an effect similar to any of the foregoing, the maximum number of Ordinary Shares underlying the Restricted Stock Units granted under the Performance Based Plan may be adjusted in order to take into account said operation by application, mutatis mutandis, of the terms of adjustment provided by the law for the beneficiaries of stock options as per Article L. 225-181 and L. 228-99 of the French commercial code.

-Each Beneficiary shall be informed of the practical terms of the adjustment and of its consequences on the Allocation of Free Shares he or she benefited from, it being specified that the free shares of the Company allocated pursuant to this adjustment shall be governed by the present 2015 Performance Plan.
+Each Beneficiary shall be informed of the practical terms of the adjustment and of its consequences on the Grant of Restricted Stock Units he or she benefited from, it being specified that the shares of the Company granted pursuant to this adjustment shall be governed by the Performance Based Plan.